mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

 1. Excel: Learn how to read spreadsheets
 2. Web Scraping: Extract tables directly from online sources
+3. File Writing: Save your data to disk
-3. Various Sources: An incomplete list of data sources
+4. Various Sources: An incomplete list of data sources

 ## Prerequisites